Arts Administration Internship – Summer 2019 Semester (July-August)

 Passim, a nonprofit performance arts organization, offers a semesterly internship program that provides a hands-on, meaningful experience for people beginning a career in the arts.
 Interns will be immersed in the day-to-day experience of running Passim’s fast-paced office, including working on, social media, membership maintenance, and ticketing.
 Interns will work closely with all Passim staff members, gaining a broad view of the organization as a whole.

-- Analyze the effectiveness of Passim’s social media outlets in the context of other similar organizations. -Compile press lists and photos.
+- Analyze the effectiveness of Passim’s social media outlets in the context of other similar organizations.

 About the organization: Passim is a nonprofit arts organization located in the heart of Harvard Square, Cambridge, Massachusetts.
 The core of our mission is to create exceptional musical experiences, nurture artists at all stages of their career, and build community.
 As a nonprofit since 1994, Passim carries on the heritage of our predecessors–the historic Club 47 (1958-1968) and for-profit Passim (1969-1994).
 We cultivate a diverse mix of musical traditions, where the emphasis is on the relationship between performers and audience and between teachers and students.
 Passim’s restaurant fosters community in the venue, allowing concert-goers to arrive early, dine, and even meet other attendees before the show begins.